Gagansolanki16/College-Management-System/README.md

 # College-Management-System

-The College Management System is a desktop-based application developed in Java using the Swing GUI toolkit.
+The College Management System is a desktop-based application developed in Java using the Swing GUI toolkit and and an SQL database(MySQL).
 It is designed to manage and organize college-related activities like managing students, faculty, courses, attendance, exams, and results efficiently.
 The system provides an interactive and user-friendly graphical interface for administrative staff, teachers, and students.